Skip to main content

 After creating a Plugin, apply it to test its behavior and check generated files.
 To do this, create a new folder and run the command below within it:

-# inform absolute path folder without curly brackets
+# inform the absolute folder path without curly brackets

 stk apply plugin {plugin-absolute-path}